 Introduction: Children need and deserve a relationship with each parent, even when the parents are separated or divorced.
-When parents continue the conflict during separation or after the divorce, it’s very difficult for the children.
-Research now concludes that children suffer psychological and developmental effects from poor co-parenting, continued parental conflict, and alienating behaviors by parents and these negative effects extend beyond childhood into these children’s own adulthood.
+When parents continue the conflict during a separation or after a divorce, it’s very difficult for children.
+Research now shows that children suffer psychological and developmental effects when their parents engage in poor co-parenting, continued parental conflict, and alienating behaviors, and these negative effects can extend beyond childhood into these children’s own adulthood.

-Research also concludes that a children who are exposed to chronic strife and conflict between their parents during separation and after a divorce have increased frequencies of the following: aggression, behavioral problems, truancy, problems with authority, drug abuse, promiscuity, social alienation, delinquency, and school failure.
+Some of the negative psychological effects to children who live between high conflict parents include: increased aggression, anxiety, sleep disorders, behavioral problems, truancy, problems with authority, drug abuse, promiscuity, social alienation, delinquency, and school failure.
 When adolescents internalize their emotional pain, suicidal ideation increases, as well as internal angst and grief.
 Moreover, 20-25% of now-adults who experienced high conflict divorce as children had significantly more psychological problems as adults than their counterparts who grew up in intact families (10% of these adults had psychological disorders).

-We believe that the majority of parents want to do the right thing for their children in separation and divorce situations, but many times they don’t know what to do or they get caught in the posturing often required in the legal system in order to win their case.
+We believe that the majority of parents want to do the right thing for their children in separation and divorce situations, but many times they don’t know what to do or they get caught in the posturing and adversarial legal system process often required in order to win their case.

-Intensive co-parenting program: In this intensive educational curriculum, parents are taught through multi-media teaching methods, role-playing, active discussion, and course activities the negative effects of poor co-parenting and continued parental conflict on the child’s developing brain, including emotional development, social development, and psychological development.
-The course is very dynamic and by the end, you will have 1) a much greater understanding of what chronic parental conflict is doing to your child’s overall development and 2) a new set of co-parenting skills that will significantly help you navigate the changes brought by separation and divorce such that your child doesn’t suffer the consequences of parents who can’t get along.
-Some of the co-parenting topics include improved communication, navigating issues related to discipline between the homes, strategies for shared activities, and conflict resolution skills to avoid costly court intervention.
+Swerve 101 Parent Education Program: In this intensive two-hour educational curriculum, parents are taught through multi-media methods, active discussion, and course activities the negative effects of poor co-parenting and continued parental conflict on the child’s development, including brain development, emotional development, social development, and psychological development.
+The course is very dynamic and by the end, you will have 1) a much greater understanding of what chronic parental conflict is doing to your child’s overall development and 2) a new set of basic parenting skills that will help you navigate the changes brought by separation and divorce such that your child doesn’t suffer the short and long-term consequences of parents who can’t get along.